-Evelyn was born in Poland and came to Edmonton as a child with her parents.
-She is a mom of three young children and is very honoured to have the opportunity to work with ARCQE, an organization that has positively shaped the services provided by her own family’s childcare centre.
+In her personal time, Sharon enjoys traveling and spending time with her husband and two young children.
+Sharon is honoured to have the opportunity to work with ARCQE, an organization that has positively shaped the services provided by her own family’s childcare centre.

 Ruth Okafor is an experienced and passionate early childhood professional with years of experience in the sector.
 She has her masters’ degree in early childhood teaching from Monash University Australia.
 She is a program director in a school-age setting, an early childhood (contract) instructor at Bow Valley College and at Mount Royal University here in Calgary.
 She has worked as a kindergarten teacher for over 6 years in Australia and also as an elementary and high school teacher in Nigeria.
 She has a bachelor’s degree in home Science, nutrition and institutional management.
 She enjoys building positive relationships with children and connecting with the families.
 She has wealth of experience supporting children with additional needs and partnering with other early childhood professionals such as psychologists, occupational therapists and child services during these years.
 She is passionate in creating a welcoming and supportive environment for the children and families as well as supporting and equipping other educators with the knowledge, skills and confidence that are needed and to make positive impacts in the lives of the children and their families.
 As a mother of two who recently moved to Canada from Australia with her husband and two boys, she understands the need for diversity awareness and inclusive practices to ensure holistic learning and development for all children and families.